An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Transformations

-For §LPT§, a simple syntactic transformation on a formula $ φ $ enables one to represent $ ≽_φ^{|x} $, for some attribute $ X $ and value $ x ∈ \dom X $: for every node $ N $, the label of which contains $ X $, remove $ X $ from the label of $ N $, remove the node if it contains no other attribute; if $ N $ has several children, keep only those that correspond to instantiation $ X=x $ (there will only be one if the label of $ N $ contains no other attribute); at the nodes below $ N $, replace every rule $ α : ≥ $ by $ α^{|x} : ≥ $, where $ α^{|x} $ is the result of conditioning applied to $ φ $, as defined by e.g. \cite{DarwicheMarquis:jair02}; remove the rule if $ α^{|x} ⊧ ⊥ $; otherwise, since we assume that $ ≥ $ is given in extension, it is easy to keep only the pairs $ (o,o') $ such that $ o[X] = o'[X]=x $ and remove $ x$ from them.
+For §LPT§, a simple syntactic transformation on a formula $ φ $ allows, for every attribute $ X $ and every value $ x ∈ \dom X $, to represent $ ≽_φ^{|x} $: for every node $ N $, whose label contains $ X $, remove $ X $ from the label of $ N $, remove the node if it contains no other attribute; if $ N $ has several children, keep only those that correspond to instantiation $ X=x $ (there will only be one if the label of $ N $ contains no other attribute); at the nodes below $ N $, replace every rule $ α : ≥ $ by $ α^{|x} : ≥ $, where $ α^{|x} $ is the result of conditioning applied to $ α $, as defined by e.g. \cite{DarwicheMarquis:jair02}; remove the rule if $ α^{|x} ⊧ ⊥ $; otherwise, since we assume that $ ≥ $ is given in extension, it is easy to keep only the pairs $ (u,u') $ such that $ u[X] = u'[X]=x $ and remove $ x $ from them.
 This can be performed with a single traversal of the tree.

+Even simpler, conditioning a $GAI$ with $ X=x $ amounts to removing from every sub-utility that bears on $ X $ the cases where $ X ≠ x $.

-The next example is a CP-net for which there is a conditioning transformation, the result of which cannot be expressed in §1-CP⋫§.
+The next example is an acyclic CP-net, whose dependency graph is even linear, for which there is a conditioning transformation, the result of which cannot be expressed in §1-CP⋫§.

-\begin{example} Consider 3 binary attributes $ A, B, C $, with respective domains $ \{a, ˉa\} $, $ \{b, ˉb\} $, $ \{c, ˉc\} $, and let The underlying, acyclic dependency graph has set of edges $ \{ (A,B), \allowbreak (B,C)\} $.
-Then $ abc ≽_φ abˉc ≽_φ aˉbˉc ≽_φ ˉaˉbˉc ≽_φ ˉaˉbc ≽_φ ˉabc ≽_φ ˉabˉc $, thus $ abc ≽_φ abˉc ≽_φ ˉabc ≽_φ ˉabˉc $, that is: $ ac ≽_φ^{|b} aˉc ≽_φ^{|b} ˉac ≽_φ^{|b} ˉaˉc $.
+\begin{example} Consider 3 binary attributes $ A, B, C $, with respective domains $ \{a, \bar a\} $, $ \{b, \bar b\} $, $ \{c, \bar c\} $, and let The underlying, acyclic dependency graph has set of edges $ \{ (A,B), \allowbreak (B,C)\} $.
+Then $ abc ≽_φ ab\bar c ≽_φ a\bar b\bar c ≽_φ \bar a\bar b\bar c ≽_φ \bar a\bar bc ≽_φ \bar abc ≽_φ \bar ab\bar c $, thus $ abc ≽_φ ab\bar c ≽_φ \bar abc ≽_φ \bar ab\bar c $, that is: $ ac ≽_φ^{|b} a\bar c ≽_φ^{|b} \bar ac ≽_φ^{|b} \bar a\bar c $.
 However, $ ≽_φ^{|b} $ cannot be represented in §1-CP⋫§. \end{example}

-Note that, in the example above, $ ≽_φ^{|b} $ can be represented in §1-CP§, with formula $ \{|C:a≥ˉa, c ≥ˉc, \} $.
+Note that, in the example above, $ ≽_φ^{|b} $ can be represented in §1-CP§, with formula $ \{|C:a≥\bar a, c ≥\bar c, \} $.
 The next example is another CP-net, with a cycle in the dependency graph, for which there is a conditioning transformation, the result of which cannot be expressed in §1-CP§.